wafaslim88/node-js/README.md

  Task 2: HTTP Server
 - File: server.js
-- Description: A program that runs an HTTP server on port 3000 and responds with "<h1>Hello Node!!!!</h1>\n" when someone reaches http://localhost:3000.
+- Description: A program that runs an HTTP server on port 3000 and responds when someone reaches http://localhost:3000.

 Task 3: File Operations